VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `--compile-only-jar`, `--compile-only-jars`, `--extra-compile-only-jar`

-Add extra JARs in the class path during compilation only
+Add extra JARs in the class path, during compilation only

 #### `--extra-source-jars`